TheM4hd1/Vayne-RaT/README.md

 This project completed about a year ago and the purpose was only training.

-Also, I should say its not coded clean, its too dirty :D
+Also, I should say its not coded clean, its too dirty but easy to understand \(o_O)/